xplpc/xplpc/README.md

 print(response)
 ```

-Obs: There are syntax suggar for async/await/future calls, see the docs about each language/platform.
+Obs: There are syntax suggar for async/await/future calls, see the documentation about each language/platform.

 ## Supported languages and platforms